peguesj/yj-dev_sentinel/docs/reference/force-tools-v0.3.0.md

 # Force Tools Reference - v0.3.0

+> **Note:** For v0.5.0, see new tools and schema updates in the main documentation.
+Variant, learning, and analytics tools are now available.

 ## Overview

 This reference provides a comprehensive guide to all Force tools available in v0.3.0.
 Tools are organized by category and include both primary implementation tools and extended JSON-defined tools.